decibel-inc/zfs-snapshot-sync/Readme.md

 ### Usage

-The first time zfs-snapshot-sync is executd it will bring across the oldest snapshot.
+The first time zfs-snapshot-sync is executed it will transfer the oldest snapshot.

 ```
 <remote>@snapshot-1  ->  <local>@snapshot-1
 <remote>@snapshot-2
 ```

-On the next execution it will incrementally bring across the remaining snapsjots including any new ones:
+On the next execution it will incrementally transfer the remaining snapshots including any new ones:

 ```
 <remote>@snapshot-1  ->  <local>@snapshot-1
-<remote>@snapshot-2  ->  <local>@snapshot-1
+<remote>@snapshot-2  ->  <local>@snapshot-2
-<remote>@snapshot-2  ->  <local>@snapshot-1
+<remote>@snapshot-3  ->  <local>@snapshot-3
 ```

-Hence all you have to do is run zfs-snapshot-sync from time to time.
+Hence all you have to do is run zfs-snapshot-sync from time to time:

-`ruby zfs-snapshot-sync <remote-host> <remote-fs> <local-fs>`
+`ruby zfs-snapshot-sync.rb <remote-host> <remote-fs> <local-fs>`

 For example

-`ruby zfs-snapshot-sync file.server.com remote-tank/stuff local-tank/same-stuff`
+`ruby zfs-snapshot-sync.rb file.server.com remote-tank/stuff local-tank/same-stuff`